acumos/system-integration/docs/z2a/installation-guide.rst

 In the following section, the user will perform the following actions:

 1. Login to the Linux VM where the install will occur
-2. Install the 'git' distributed version-control tool, the 'jq' JSON file processing tool and the 'make' software build automation tool
+2. Install the 'git' distributed version-control tool, and the 'jq' JSON file processing tool.
 3. Create a new directory that will be used to perform this installation (i.e. `src`)
 4. Change directory into this new directory
 5. Clone the gerrit.acumos.org `system-integration` repository into the new directory